ReEval: Automatic Hallucination Evaluation for Retrieval-Augmented Large Language Models via Transferable Adversarial Attacks: Experiments

-\paragraph{Category 2.} We require the model to understand both the question-focused expansion and evidence-focused expansion cases, and one question is considered correct only when both are answered correctly.
-We report the merged result in Table \ref{tab:3.3_cat2_result}, and we also report the few-shot performance on each case separately in Table \ref{tab:3.3_cat2_single_result} of Appendix.
-As we can see, there are large performance drops for all models, suggesting they fail to identify the relevant evidence information regardless of prompting techniques (the faithful prompting and in-context examples).
-It is worth noting that all the questions in Category 2 are closed-book wrong and open-book correct based on ChatGPT performance, which explains why the closed-book accuracies of other models are better.
+\paragraph{Category 2.} We require the model to fully understand both the question-focused expansion and evidence-focused expansion cases, and one question is considered correct only when both are answered correctly.
+We report the merged result in Table \ref{tab:3.3_cat2_result} and Table \ref{tab:3.3_cat2_result_realtime}, and we also report the few-shot performance on each case separately in Table \ref{tab:3.3_cat2_single_result} of Appendix.
+As we can see, there are large performance drops for all models, suggesting they fail to identify the relevant evidence information regardless of prompting techniques.
 Similar to Category 1, the faithful prompt is observed to have no consistent benefits, which calls for future work to develop more reliable prompting techniques.